Thesis and Your Senior Year

 - For more help:

 For in-person help using the thesis templates, drop-in consulting is available any time the Help Desk is open.
+Fill out our form to request an appointment.
 Or you can email CUS or call us at x7525.
 The sooner you come and talk to us with questions, the better!

 The Senior HandbookThe Senior Handbook can be downloaded from the Registrar Resources Page.
 It's republished every year and contains useful information for seniors, including a lot of thesis-related information: